 Sonya, an art student, loves the med student Dieter.
-And Siegi, a factory worker, loves Eddie, a bricklayer.
-At a lavish Carnival party at the East Berlin art school, an unintentional exchange of partners starts!
+And Siegi, a factory worker, loves the bricklayer Eddie.
+At a lavish Carnival party at East Berlin’s art school an unintentional exchange of partners begins.

 The film spans a ten-year period starting in 1933.
 Celebrated German film and theater actor Hans Wieland marries the Jewish actress Elisabeth Maurer.
 As Nazi anti-Semitic policies increasingly infringe on their lives, they struggle to survive.